 I started by picking up a seed tin to serve as a holder for the 24 parcels, and also to make sure hubby had somewhere suitable to store the seeds.
 Hubby is a little OCD about organising things, so I knew the date dividers, pencil and seed cards would please him massively!

-As I am clueless when it comes to the allotment, I got the team down at Bents Garden and Home to help me out.
+As I am clueless when it comes to the allotment, I got the team down at Bents Garden and Home to help me out when it came to deciding what to put into the seed advent calendar.
 (Thanks guys!)

 Bents have a massive seed range most of the year, but it’s been downsized for the Christmas period.
 There was still a decent selection though, and we haven’t got any duplicates!
 (There were loads more flower seeds we could have gone for, too)!

 The good thing about selecting your seeds in-store is there’s help available if (like me) you’re clueless!
 There’s also an amazing restaurant in Bents – the cream tea with a Cherry Scone is my favourite!

 Once home, I got my daughter to help me wrap up the seeds ready to give the seed advent calendar to hubby…

 I went for 3 different colours of wrapping paper this year.
 I think using brown paper (or even newspaper tied with string) would have looked brilliant as well.
 I’ve opted not to number the envelopes so each day will be a bit of a “lucky dip”.